 Over the last twenty years, Westminster garden furniture has also earned a reputation for elegance and style.
 Although employing synthetic resin and fabrics, their woven range of dining furniture is handmade by craftsmen and designed for comfort, practicality and durability.

-All the manufacturers so far mentioned have selections reminiscent of the 50s and 60s, well designed, crisply styled for all year use, this furniture evokes a time that gave us clean and geometric lines with either smooth curves or sharp, square edges.
+All the manufacturers so far mentioned have selections reminiscent of the 50s and 60s, well designed, crisply styled for all year use, their furniture evokes a time that gave us clean and geometric lines with either smooth curves or sharp, square edges.

 Their products are described as modern classics, designed for comfort, practicality and durability.This is indicative that enduring designs can emerge from any decade to play their part in evolving classic furniture.